$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: Numerical examples

 We select $f$, $\diff := I_{2\times 2}$ and Dirichlet boundary conditions on the L-shaped domain $\Omega := (-1,1)^2 \setminus \{(0,1)\times(-1,0)\}$, so that the exact solution is in polar coordinates

-We test an adaptive algorithm driven by the a posteriori error estimator from Section~\ref{sec: a posteriori error analysis}.
+We test an $h$-adaptive algorithm driven by the a posteriori error estimator from Section~\ref{sec: a posteriori error analysis}.
 The adaptive algorithm starts from a coarse mesh and uses the estimator on the right-hand side of~\eqref{full bound} to mark mesh cells for refinement through a bulk-chasing criterion (also known as D\"orfler's marking).
 The adaptive algorithm can be classically described as

 We first test the convergence rate of the above adaptive algorithm with $k\in\{0,1,2,3\}$ and a bulk-chasing criterion set to $40\%$.
 The energy error and the a posteriori error estimator are reported in Figure~\ref{Ex2:error_estimator_k=0,1,2,3} with convergence rates computed as a function of DoFs.
 We observe that the energy error and the a posteriori error estimator converge at the optimal rate $\mathcal{O}(\textup{DoFs}^{-\frac{(k+1)}{2}})$.
+In contrast, both the energy error and the a posteriori error estimator converge at the suboptimal rate $\mathcal{O}(\textup{DoFs}^{-\frac{1}{3}})$ under uniform refinement, independently of $k$.
 Moreover, we observe in the left panel of Figure~\ref{Ex2:effectivity k=0, 1,2,3} that the effectivity index remains well behaved as a function of DoFs and that it slightly increases with the polynomial degree $k\geq1$, with values between 2 and 2.8.
 For $k=0$, the effectivity index is almost 3.
 To gain further insight, we report in the right panel of Figure~\ref{Ex2:effectivity k=0, 1,2,3} the effectivity index as a function of the polynomial degree $k\in\{1,\dots,10\}$ on a mesh consisting of $96$ triangular cells.
 We observe an algebraic rate of $p^{\frac12}$, again in agreement with Theorem~\ref{thm:upperbound}.